Wellington Water: Fluoridation failure

 In March 2022, Wellington Water revealed that there had been a prolonged failure of fluoridation equipment at water treatment plants owned by Greater Wellington Regional Council at Te Marua and Gear Island.
 It initially stated that there had been no fluoridation of water for a month, but later admitted that there had been no fluoride in the water from one of the region’s water treatment plants since May 2021 and from another plant since November 2021.
 There was widespread criticism, and Wellington Water announced it would be holding an independent inquiry into the cause of the failures and why it had provided misleading information.

+2025 report and investigation

+On 3 March 2025, Wellington Water released a critical report uncovering a lack of oversight and assurance over the company's financial processes and how it managed its consultants and contractors.
+The report also identified one incident of alleged theft amounting to tens of thousands of dollars.
+The following day, the Commerce Commission launched an investigation into allegations of "potential unlawful conduct" by Wellington Water contractors.